-Employees are credited with Personal Leave at the beginning of each fiscal year.
+Employees scheduled to work at least 10 hours per week are credited with Personal Leave at the beginning of each fiscal year.
 One hour of Personal Leave annually is granted for each hour scheduled to work weekly up to 40 hours.
 Personal Leave is not an entitlement; it is available to employees only when the reason justifies its use.
 Employees are expected to take care of their personal business on their own time whenever possible.
 Employees may request Personal Leave for critical personal, house/apartment, and family matters.
-Personal Leave must be approved in advance by the employee's Supervisor, DAF, or Minister.
+Personal Leave must be approved in advance by the employee's Supervisor, OM, or Minister.
 Unused Personal Leave does not carryover at the end of the year and is not paid out at termination of employment.